Noahide Seven Commandments Torah classes

 Sorrow of Labor

-Earlier, when they were driven out of Eden, YHVH ELKM told them that
+Earlier, when they were driven out of Eden, their verdicts were as follows

-Adam would have to work hard for his living: “by the sweat of your face you shall eat bread.”
+The Male, Adam, would work hard – “by the sweat of your face you shall eat bread.”

 Let’s read it again: